FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 .. attention::
   Requests using a user-level scope are not limited a pre-defined context, e.g. a Patient compartment.
 Therefore all matching resources are returned to the client.
 It is highly adviced to implement additional security measures using a custom plugin, e.g. by enforcing a certain Practitioner or Encounter context.

+SMART on FHIR scopes are used to:

+- configure a client: which scopes can it request?
+- request authorization: client requests a set of scopes
+- consent: user consents to the client using the requested scopes
+- access token: Firely Server can read from the access token which scopes the client is granted (an intersection of the three above)

 Access Control Engine
 ---------------------